DimMalysh/SceneKit/README.md

 # SceneKit by Konstantin Kokorin
-Introduction to the development of 3D games by the example of creating a simple game
+Introduction to the development of 3D games by the example of creating a simple game.